prajnaupadhyay/openie-with-entities/README.md

 ## Download resources

 Download the model and the datasets.
-It required installaing `git lfs`.
+It requires installaing `git lfs`.

 ```
 git lfs install